Molniya-M: Retirement

-The Molniya-M/ML was scheduled to be the last variant to fly, with two launches of Molniya spacecraft scheduled to occur in 2008; however, they were cancelled in light of the launch failure in 2005, in favour of the Meridian spacecraft.
-The Molniya-M was believed to have been retired on 23 October 2007 after launching an Oko spacecraft; however, this later proved to have been incorrect, when a Molniya-M was used to launch another Oko satellite on 2 December 2008.
-Following a launch on 30 September 2010, the Russian Space Forces confirmed that it had been retired from service.
+The Molniya-M (Blok-ML) was scheduled to be the last variant to fly, with two launches of Molniya spacecraft scheduled to occur in 2008; however, they were cancelled in light of the launch failure in 2005, in favour of the Meridian spacecraft.
+The Molniya-M was believed to have been retired on 23 October 2007 after launching an Oko spacecraft Kosmos 2430; however, this later proved to have been incorrect, when a Molniya-M was used to launch another Oko satellite, Kosmos 2446, on 2 December 2008.
+Following a launch of Kosmos 2469 on 30 September 2010, the Russian Space Forces confirmed that it had been retired from service.